Magnets (song): Music video

 The music video was directed by Ryan Hope, and was released on 29 September 2015.
 It was filmed in Hollywood Hills, California.
 Lorde commented that she had a strong desire to play a hit-woman who seduced unfaithful men.
 The stylist of the video, Karla Welsh stated that she and Lorde wanted to explore how "sexy a covered-up look could seem."
 Some of the outfits used included latex Dior boots, a Rona Pfeiffer arresting swallow necklace, and a cream gown from Michael Costello.
 Nicaraguan human rights activist Bianca Jagger was one of the style inspirations.
 Welsh explained that the corset "represented that she still had this armor around herself."

 The video starts with a still of Lorde next to a pool dressed in a white gown, viewing from the top of a mountain.
 Two moons in purple appear while two helicopters vigilate the area.
 She then makes her way to a party as the camera pans on a married couple talking to other guests.
-The husband (played by Iddo Goldberg) turns into Lorde's view, attracted by her.
+The husband, played by British actor Iddo Goldberg, turns into Lorde's view, attracted by her.
 The following day, Goldberg and Lorde engage in a passionate makeout session before she pushes him away as the scene splices with one where his wife enters.
 Displaying a mood change, she serves him a cup of coffee as she adjusts his tie.
 That following evening, Lorde and Goldberg meet up as they kiss profusely.
 The camera then pans away as his wife turns around from a window and displays signs of domestic abuse from a black eye.
 Lorde, dressed in a latex black outfit then arrives with his wife, as he is tied to a chair.
 It is revealed that Lorde was hired by his wife to be a hit-woman.
 The video ends with Lorde pushing the man into the pool and setting him ablaze.

 Critics described the video as a mature direction from the singer's previous works.
 Its visuals and storyline were praised; the style of Lorde's femme fatale character received comparisons to Trinity from The Matrix film series (1999–) and the White Witch from The Chronicles of Narnia (2005–2010).
 Consequence of Sound noted that while the Lawrence brothers are not seen in the video, Lorde "carries the clip masterfully on her own."
 In an analysis from The Atlantic, writer Spencer Kornhaber stated that the music video was part of a trend of women performing acts of violence towards other people.
 Slant ranked the visual at number 100 on their list of the Best Music Videos of the 2010s, while Vice placed it in their list of the 12 Beautiful Music Videos About Women Murdering Men.